AndreyBasov/On-Point/README.md

 Functionality:

-1. fullpage scroll (but implemented with IntersectionObserver)
+1. fullpage scroll (implemented with IntersectionObserver)

 2. in the end there's a ranged bar that changes pictures